zqqqqz2000/shshsh/README.md

 ```

-By default, the stderr will directly redirect to current python process's stderr.
+By default, stderr will directly redirect to current Python process's stderr.

-But you can also keep its result by redirect expr `>=` for stderr and `>` for stdout:
+But you can also keep its result using the redirect expr `>=` for stderr and `>` for stdout:

 ```python
 from shshsh import I, keep